-In the event of a lapse in appropriations, 4,774 (25%) of NIH staff will be retained.
-This total includes 271 exempt staff (1%) whose activities or position are already funded or otherwise exempted as well as 4,503 (24%) who are excepted given their activities are deemed necessary by implication, or for the safety of human life or protection of property.
+In the event of a lapse in appropriations, 4,427 (approximately 22.4%) of NIH staff will be retained.
+This total includes 177 exempt staff (slightly less than 0.9%) whose activities or positions are already funded or otherwise exempted, as well as 4,250 (nearly 21.5%) who are excepted given their activities are deemed necessary by implication or for the safety of human life or protection of property.

-A total of 271 NIH staff will be exempt.
-This includes two exempt NIH staff that are Presidentially-appointed; the Director of the NIH and Director of the National Cancer Institute.
-The remainder of 269 employees would be supported by unobligated balances (carryover) from no-year or multi-year accounts such as FY 2020 COVID-19 supplemental appropriations and recurring 21st Century Cures Act (CURES) allocations.
-NIH will use the carryover funds to continue support for priority research projects, grants research oversight and contracting activities that avoid negative impacts that would occur from interruption.
+A total of 177 (0.9%) NIH staff will be exempt.
+This estimate includes the recently appointed Director of the National Cancer Institute (NCI).
+The other Presidentially appointed position, the Director of the NIH, remains vacant, although a candidate has been nominated.
+Another 176 employees would be supported by unobligated balances (carryover) from no-year or multi-year accounts such as 21st Century Cures Act (CURES) allocations.
+NIH will use the carryover funds to continue support for priority research projects, grants research oversight, and contracting activities that avoid negative impacts that would occur from interruption.

-A total of 4,503 (24%) NIH staff are considered excepted and can legally continue their activities in the absence of appropriations.
-These staff fall into three categories; 1) those whose work is necessary for the safety of human life, 2) those whose work is necessary for the protection of property, and 3) those whose work is "necessarily implied" from the authorized continuation of other activities.
+A total of 4,250 (about 21.5%) NIH staff are considered excepted and can legally continue their activities in the absence of appropriations.
+These staff fall into three categories; 1) those whose work is necessary for the safety of human life, 2) those whose work is necessary for the protection of property, and 3) those whose work is “necessarily implied” from the authorized continuation of other activities.

-Additionally, staff will also be considered exempt and continue to work if their duties are necessary to protect ongoing NIH experiments or operations, or if they are needed for the orderly phase down and suspension of non-funded activities.
+Additionally, staff will be considered exempt and continue to work if their duties are necessary to protect ongoing NIH experiments or operations or if they are needed for the orderly phase-down and suspension of non-funded activities.
 For example, NIH will retain personnel to maintain computerized systems supporting research and clinical patient care.
-The majority of these excepted staff will maintain the hospital data network, clinical research information system, picture archiving and communications systems, radiology information system, and other components directly related to the electronic patient medical record.
-A smaller group of excepted staff will continue to operate elements of the National Library of Medicine data center that interact with external biomedical databases essential for the provision of non-Federal health care.
+Most of these excepted staff will keep the hospital data network, clinical research information system, picture archiving and communications systems, radiology information system, and other components directly related to the electronic patient medical record.
+A smaller group of excepted staff will continue to operate elements of the National Library of Medicine data center that interact with external biomedical databases essential for providing non-Federal health care.